phuongqnguyenngoc/phuongqnguyenngoc/README.md

 - ⚡ Fun fact: ...
 -->
 ###  About Me
-🎓  I'm pursuing a major in Computer Science and minor in Economics at the Colby College, ME, USA
+🎓  I'm pursuing a major in Computer Science and minor in Economics at the Colby College, ME, USA.
 I'm also a visiting student at the University of Oxford, majoring in Computer Science

 🇻🇳  I'm from Hanoi, Vietnam